304471720/zeromq-java-sample/README.md

 	singleMessage(org.zeromq.ZDispatcherTest)  Time elapsed: 1.01 sec  <<< FAILURE!
 	junit.framework.AssertionFailedError: expected:<0> but was:<1>

-and even worse `Running org.zeromq.ZFrameTest` never seems to be stuck in and endless loop.
+and even worse `Running org.zeromq.ZFrameTest` seems to be stuck in an endless loop.

 So install the Maven artifact skipping the tests